vagrod/zara/README.md

  ~~~

  Zara is talking to your outside game world via events (you can subscribe and listen to them from anywhere).
+ Zara will not eat your game performance: it is re-evaluating health state and all needed internals only once a second (you can customize this to be any number)